0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/credential/save-claims.md

   - credential
 ---

-Store a list of `ClaimEntity` in the the Polygon ID SDK associated to an identity.
+Store a list of `ClaimEntity` in the the optimism ID SDK associated to an identity.

 ```dart
 Future<List<ClaimEntity>> saveClaims(